sergei-is-my-name/UE-Developer-Guide/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great UE Developer Guides available on the internet; however, I didn't find one that truly suited my needs, so I created this version.
+My goal is to create a Developer's Guide for myself.
+The underlying concept of this guide is "**From Software Developers to Game Developers**".

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Of course, no single guide will meet the needs of all developers.
+I'll be adding more content in the near future.
+You can also suggest changes by forking this repo and creating a pull request or opening an issue.
+Thanks to everyone who has contributed to expanding this template!

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>